YRNEHENRY/AI_Project/README.md

 ### Python
 The projet is running with python.
 So first of all, you will need to download it at this link : https://www.python.org/downloads/
-<br>Now that python is ready, we will need one last element for our future installations : pip.
+<br>Now that python is ready, we will need one last element for our future installations: `pip install`.
 <br>Open you're terminal and write this line :

     python get-pip.py